TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/progress-ledger.md

 # Progress Ledger – SRP‑Base Node Backend

-This ledger tracks our progress porting server behaviours from the NoPixel resources repository into the unified `srp‑base` Node.js backend.
-For each resource processed, we record its index (based on alphabetical ordering in the NoPixel `resources` directory), a brief summary of its server responsibilities, our decision (Skip/Extend/Create), and a reference to the patch or commit in this repository.
+This ledger tracks our progress porting server behaviours from the legacy resources repository into the unified `srp‑base` Node.js backend.
+For each resource processed, we record its index (based on alphabetical ordering in the legacy `resources` directory), a brief summary of its server responsibilities, our decision (Skip/Extend/Create), and a reference to the patch or commit in this repository.
 Only server‑side logic is considered; purely client resources are skipped.